Notorious killer Albert Dryden gunned down 46-year-old Harry Collinson, Derwentside Council’s chief planning officer during a planning row.

 I don’t believe that the killing of somebody was justified in this particular situation, and no normal-thinking person would condone what Albert Dryden did.
 On the other hand, no normal-thinking person would believe the level of corruption that exists within a local authority; until they fall foul of them.
 So, from personal experience I can understand how someone facing the demolition of their property might become unhinged, or driven to extreme measures.

-Dover District Council have unjustly harassed me, and deprived me any semblance of a normal home life for over 31 years; half of my life!
-So I can certainly understand how someone could be driven to take drastic measures, particularly when they feel they have nothing more to lose.
+Dover District Council have unjustly harassed me, and deprived me any semblance of a normal home life for over 32 years; half of my life!
+So I can certainly understand how someone could be driven to take drastic measures.
+One should never underestimate what a person is capable of doing, when they are backed in a corner and believe they have nothing more to lose.

 It’s important to recognise however that my case, although similar in some respects, is very different to the Albert Dryden scenario.
 He had, quite wrongly, built a structure without planning permission on virgin land.
 It was not his home, and on the actual day it was due to be demolished it housed a few goats and some chickens.
 Whereas my alleged breach occurred on existing residential land, upon which a bungalow had existed and been used solely for residential purposes, lawfully and continuously, since 1928.